shash3/SOEN390-team14/README.md

   - Password: 12345678

 ### Name Convention
 * As a reference style guide for JavaScript, we are refering to the Google JavaScript Style Guide.
+To enforce the coding covention, we have implemented Prettier and Eslint on the whole project.
+  * Prettier will automatically format the code on save according to the set of rules that we have given it.
+  * Eslint will ensure that our code quality remains high.

   #### Enforcing Convention
   * Eslint has been installed.